tomaszradwan/react-project/README.md

 ## REACT.js

 App to create your own day plan.
-User can add action, edit, delete.
+User can add, edit, delete events.

 To start the project run in the terminal:
 ### npm start